callous4567/UoE-Projects/README.md

 ### 4th Year Telescope Group Project (Star Clusters Project)

-### 5th Year Computational Astrophysics, Python Analysis and Visualization (tbd) and DAML (tbd) courses, alongside MPhys (tbd, data redacted)
+### 5th Year Computational Astrophysics, Python Modelling and Visualization (tbd) courses, alongside MPhys (tbd, data redacted)
 *Mphys is "master-streams" and is currently WIP- note that if you use this code, you should make sure to give me credit in some part... :/*

-### 5th Year MSc Project, master-streams at the moment.
-TBD.

-### 5th Year Modelling and Visualization, SimAndVis, with various checkpoints.
-TBD.

 Disclaimer: a lot of it is dirty/as-it-was-after-ending-the-work What student cleans up their code after the fact?
 Not this one.